ussyed11/Covid-19-Impact-on-Mental-Illness-in-USA/README.md

 Primary communication happens over slack group channel and working sessions happen over zoom meetings.

 ## Overview
 The 2020 Covid-19 pandemic caused millions of Americans to isolate from others and practice social distance.
 This could lead to increase in any mental illness.
 According to the National Institute of Mental Health, "Mental illnesses are common in the United States.
 Nearly one in five U.S. adults live with a mental illness (52.9 million in 2020).
 Mental illnesses include many different conditions that vary in degree of severity, ranging from mild to moderate to severe.
 Two broad categories can be used to describe these conditions: Any Mental Illness (AMI) and Serious Mental Illness (SMI).
 AMI encompasses all recognized mental illnesses."(NIMH)  The purpose of this group project is to find if there is a correlation between the covid-19 pandemic and a negative affect on any mental illness cases in the United Sates.
 We will primarily look at changes in mental health and depression rates broken down by states in the United States.
-This analysis will be shared with interested investers to project profitable states for mental health clinics and relaxation centers throughout the United States as we are also incporporating other socioeconomic factors influencing the AMI rise among adults 18 and over.
+This analysis will be shared with interested investers to project profitable states for mental health clinics and relaxation centers throughout the United States as we are also incorporating other socioeconomic factors influencing the AMI rise among adults 18 and over.

 #### After every subheading, there is a link that will direct the reader to the folder in our main branch.